How Libraries Can Demonstrate the Impact of Community Health Programs

 • Strengthen collaborative programs

-• Identify opportunities for expanding services
+• Identify opportunities for expansion

 Making Evaluation Practical